thunlp/VisualDS/README.md

 ## Difference from Scene-Graph-Benchmark.pytorch

-1. We close the data augmentation in our experiments.

-   This is actually a historical problem.
-In the beginning of the program, I tried a training strategy incompatible with data augmentation.
-However, when I change to the current method, I forgot to turn on the data augmentation.

-2. Fix a bug in evaluation.
+1. Fix a bug in evaluation.

    We found that in previous evaluation, there are sometimes duplicated triplets in images, e.g. `(1-man, ride, 2-horse)*3`.
 We fix this small bug and use only unique triplets.
 By fixing the bug, the performance of the model will decrease somewhat.
 For example, the R@100 of predcls task will decrease about 1~3 points.

-3. We conduct experiments on 20 categories predicate setting rather than 50 categories.
+2. We conduct experiments on 20 categories predicate setting rather than 50 categories.

-4. In evaluation, weakly supervised trained model uses **logits** rather than **softmax normalized scores** for relation triplets ranking.
+3. In evaluation, weakly supervised trained model uses **logits** rather than **softmax normalized scores** for relation triplets ranking.